Benedolt/ubuntu-on-legacy-macs/MacBook7,1 (A1342).md

 ```
 $ sudo nano /etc/modprobe.d/hid_apple.conf
 ```
-And then put `options hid_apple swap_fn_leftctrl=1` in the document, save it and run `sudo update-initramfs -u`.
+Then put `options hid_apple swap_fn_leftctrl=1` in the file, save it and run `sudo update-initramfs -u`.

 After a reboot Ubuntu will believe the leftmost key in the bottom row is the `ctrl` key.
 I also always physically switch the keys.
-Just gently pry up the keys, lifting the top left corner, switch `ctrl` and `fn`, click them into place and voilà.
+To do that just gently pry up the keys, lifting the top left corner, switch `ctrl` and `fn`, click them into place and voilà.

-### Autohotkey um Delete-Taste zu simulieren
+### Get the delete key back
+And the last keyboard related hack that I always execute is converting the `eject` key in the top right of the keyboard to be the `delete` key.
+Again this is totally optional - I just never need an eject key, but often need to delete stuff. :)

+To do that, install `AutoKey` from the repos: `$ sudo apt install autokey-gtk` Run AutoKey, create a new `Phrase`, put `<delete>` in the big white text entry box and set the hotkey to `<code169>`.
+In the preferences window make sure that AutoKey is set to startup on login and that's that. :)

+### Two finger gestures for Firefox
+Under MacOS even Firefox supports two-finger swipes to jump back and forth.
+Under Ubuntu only Chromium-based browsers support that.
+I always install the Firefox extension [Two Finger History Jump](https://addons.mozilla.org/de/firefox/addon/two-finger-history-jump/) to get that feature back.

 ## TODO

 - [ ] PPA sichern
-- [ ] Helligkeitskontrolltasten wieder herstellen
-- [ ] gesture: 2-finger back and forth in browser
 - [ ] Is the PCI-E register hack really neccessary?

 ## Ressources